 Apple IKEA Toyota

 BMW Microsoft Volkswagen

-All managers can use 5-D Value in their own individual way to bring out the best in their company’s value proposition.
-5-D Value enables companies to optimize their internal and external success factors and raise their level of success (read below about the managerial benefits of 5-D Value).
+All managers can use 5-D Value in their own individual way to bring out the best in their company’s value proposition (read below about the managerial benefits of 5-D Value).

 2. Compete Successfully in Five Dimensions of Value

-Value propositions have different combinations of these dimensions.
-Companies typically compete in their value propositions as follows:
+Value propositions from companies have different combinations of these dimensions.

 3. Five Managerial Do-Well's in "Deep-Connect" to Makeover Business and Transform Society